NixOS/nix.dev/source/index.md

 ## What can you do with Nix?

-The following list illustrates some of what can be achieved with the Nix ecosystem:
+With the Nix ecosystem, you can:

 - {ref}`Reproducible development environments <ad-hoc-envs>`.
 - Easy installation of software over URLs.